TerminalJack/Spriter2UnityDX/README.md

 >Unity has a `Parent Constraint` component but it isn't used due to the fact that it doesn't work in-editor when playing/scrubbing animation clips.

 See the **Tips and tricks** section for some other handy uses for the `Virtual Parent` component.

+## The Prefab's Bind Pose

+The **bind pose** (also called the rest pose or default pose) is the reference state of a prefab before any animation is applied.
+It’s defined by the first frame of the entity’s first animation and also determines the prefab’s preview image.

+If a prefab has many virtual parents then some thought should be given to which animation is used to define the bind pose.
+Ideally, you want to use a bind pose that will exploit a particular optimization in the `Virtual Parent` component.

+### What the Bind Pose Includes

+- Transform properties
+  - Position, rotation, scale
+- Rendering properties
+  - Sprite image, sorting order, visibility, alpha
+- Constraint properties
+  - Virtual parent assignments, pivot points

+### How Unity, the Importer, and Spriter Use the Bind Pose

+- When you drop a prefab into the Scene view, it appears in its bind pose.
+- Spriter doesn't have the concept of a bind pose but, so far as the importer is concerned, in the Spriter application, dragging an animation into the top-most row makes that animation's first frame the bind pose.
+- During import, the importer compares each animatable property against its bind-pose value.
+If a property never deviates then the importer skips generating an animation curve for it.
+At runtime, channels without curves automatically fall back to their bind pose values, reducing clip size, memory usage, and sampling overhead.

+### Virtual Parent Optimization

+During import, each `Virtual Parent` component is configured so that its "actual parent" in the hierarchy matches the parent defined in the first frame of the entity's first animation.

+- If `Parent Index == 0` (virtual parent equals actual parent), the component simply resets its transform.
+- This reset code path skips constraint solving entirely, offering a significant performance boost over full constraint evaluation.

+### Choosing the Best Bind Pose

+1. Identify the pose most representative of your common animations.
+2. Ensure virtual parents in that pose line up with their actual parents to trigger the reset-only code path.
+3. (Optional) Apply the same principle to pivot points when they’re in use.

+By selecting a bind pose that matches your typical animation scenarios, you maximize the use of these optimizations.

 ## Tips and tricks.